Hot Stuff

 InDesign How-To: Applying Paragraph Formatting

-This story is taken from "Real World Adobe InDesign CS."
+This article is excerpted from “Real World Adobe InDesign CS.”

 Thankfully, Adobe InDesign gives you a full complement of controls to apply to paragraphs.
 You'll find the basics such as alignment, indents, tabs, hyphenation, drop caps,